The Linking Approach to Education from Gap Analysis to Outcomes

 36th Annual Telly Award Winners

 Med Learning Group has been awarded four 2015 Telly Awards.
 In its 36th year of competition, the Tellys are the premier awards honoring the finest film and video productions, videos and films, and outstanding local, regional and cable TV programs.

 MLG’s awards are for quality online education and use of high definition 3D technology to strengthen the learning experience.
-In 2013, MLG began developing CME activities with 3D animations, providing the learner the opportunity to view a simulation of what is happening the patient’s body from multiple viewpoints.
+In 2013, MLG began developing CME activities with 3D animations, providing the learner the opportunity to view a simulation of what is happening in the patient’s body from multiple viewpoints.
 These animations engage learners, facilitate comprehension, and stimulate recall.
 Its 3D programming also won a People’s Choice Telly, which is based on voting by the general public.
 Med Learning Group also won a Telly in education for its CME programming focused on health literacy, which launched in 2013.
 Structured like the popular CBS program 60 Minutes, MLG’s Treatment Minutes includes a panel of experts in health literacy, including a representative from AHRQ, who discuss the health literacy epidemic.
 Patient-physician vignettes interspersed throughout the program help learners apply health literacy management strategies to real-life situations.
 MLG also recently published a White Paper focusing on this activity and discusses how CME programs like this one contribute to the priorities of the National Quality Strategy.

 With nearly 12,000 entries from all 50 states and numerous countries, this is truly an honor.
 Winners represent the best work of the most respected production companies, television stations, cable operators, and corporate video departments in the world.